cartesi/rollups-examples/README.md

 ## HTTP API

 As discussed above, the front-end and back-end parts of a Cartesi DApp communicate with each other through the Rollups framework.
-This is accomplished in practice by using an HTTP API.
+This is accomplished in practice by using a set of HTTP interfaces, which are specified in [Cartesi's OpenAPI Interfaces repository](https://github.com/cartesi/openapi-interfaces/).

 ### Back-end

-The DApp's back-end needs to implement a couple of endpoints to receive requests from the Cartesi Rollups framework.
-These are specified by Cartesi's [HTTP DApp API](https://github.com/cartesi/openapi-interfaces/blob/master/dapp.yaml).
+The DApp's back-end interacts with the Cartesi Rollups framework by retrieving processing requests and then submitting corresponding outputs.

-As the back-end processes the inputs received, it can access a second set of HTTP endpoints provided by the Rollups framework itself, in order to inform it of the computed results and consequences.
-These are defined by the [HTTP Dispatcher API](https://github.com/cartesi/openapi-interfaces/blob/master/dispatcher.yaml).

 ### Front-end